+We love Christmas traditions, even those that involve Santa.
 We still get our pictures with Santa!
 In fact, two years ago we stood in line for over an hour at Bass Pro Shop to do it.

-We write letters to this pretend Santa, telling him what we did to follow Jesus’ example that year.
+Then we write letters to this pretend Santa, telling him what we did to follow Jesus’ example that year.
 We tell him what we plan to do to follow Nicholas’s example in helping other children who are less fortunate than us.